-Make sure your speaking style is clear, you have your speeches memorized, and you have good tone differentiation in your voice.
-Make sure your speeches are engaging and that humor is welcomed when needed.
+Make sure your speaking style is clear and comprehensive, you have your speeches memorized (if in a memorized event), and you have good tone differentiation in your voice.
+It’s important for the speech to be engaging and humor is welcomed.

 As I am a lay judge, I would like the case to be easy to understand and “lay-parent judge”-friendly.
 I would not prefer spreading or any progressive debating.
 While I may be keeping time, it is important to keep time for yourselves.

 Hi, I am parent judge and I've judged IEs and debate during the 22-23 debate season for TFA and NSDA District.